timofeymukha/libWallModelledLES/README.md

 In the *tests* folder there is a toy channel flow case that you can try running to make sure that things compiled well.

-## Case se-up ##
+## Case set-up ##
 Assume that you've already set up a case for the classical wall-resolved LES.
 To convert it to WMLES you need to do the following:

 - Add libWallModelledLES.so to the loaded libraries in the controlDict.
 - Go into the *nut* file, and set up wall models as the boundary conditions at the walls.
-  This is similar to what you would do with OpenFOAM's built in model based on Spalding's law, *nutUSpaldingWallFunction*.
+  This is similar to what you would do with OpenFOAM's built-in model based on Spalding's law, *nutUSpaldingWallFunction*.
   The set-up and parameters for each model in the library can be found in the header of the associated .H file, see list of files below.
 - In your *0* directory, you should add a new volScalarField, *h*.
-  This will hold the distance from the faces to the cell-center which will be  used for sampling data into the wall model.
+  This will hold the distance from the faces to the cell-centre which will be  used for sampling data into the wall model.
   The value of the internalField is irrelevant, you can put it to some constant scalar, e.g. 0.
   At boundaries where wall modelling is not applied, *zeroGradient* can be used.
   At the walls where wall modelling is applied, the value of h should be provided.